 If we find a cold spot, we then use a bedbug superheated steamer to arrive at the required temperature.

-Can heat treatment kill bed bugs, fleas and cockroaches?
+Can heat treatment exterminate bed bugs, fleas and cockroaches?

 Can heat treatment be done in one room only?